-NYK and some of its consolidated subsidiaries own office buildings and other properties for lease (including land) in the metropolis of Tokyo and other areas.
+The Company and some of its consolidated subsidiaries own office buildings and other properties for lease (including land) in the metropolis of Tokyo and other areas.

-Matters concerning the market value of rental properties
+2) Matters concerning the market value of rental properties

-Income and expenses from the relevant investment and rental properties as of March 31, 2024 was 2,337 million yen (major income and expenses associated with these investment and rental properties were recorded as revenues and cost and expenses, respectively).
+Income and expenses from the relevant investment and rental properties as of March 31, 2025 was ¥2,295 million (major income and expenses associated with these investment and rental properties were recorded as revenues and cost and expenses, respectively) and profit or loss from the sale of the properties was ¥72 million (gain on sales thereof is recorded as extraordinary income, while loss on sales thereof as extraordinary loss).